owenstranathan/owenstranathan.github.io/About.md

 * Piano
 * Cooking
 * Traveling lightly (Everything I own fits in a 44 liter backpack, [this one](https://www.rei.com/product/895780/kelty-redwing-44-pack), but mine's black.

+## What I like to do when I don't have to be doing anything

+I don't like to have a lot of free time.
+The worst times in my life have been when I've been the least busy.
+So I try and stay occupied.

+In my free time I do in no specific order:

+* Cycling
+* Cooking
+* Writing
+* Woodworking
+* Reading (Technical, News, Literature, Fiction)
+* More Programming
+* Sewing
+* Designing (SketchUp, Affinity Designer)
+* Game Design (Unity)
+* Play video games (I play Borderlands 2 with a friend **sometimes** and only when I'm too stressed to work)

 ## What I’m looking to do next